camtheboom/CITS3200-Team-4/READMES and TEMPLATES/README.md

 ## Installing Task Manager required by expo location to ask for foreground permissions
 Open the Command Prompt and navigate to the directory you have the project stored.
 Run the following command: expo install expo-task-manager

+## Running the app on a browser
+Open the Command Prompt and navigate to the directory you have the project stored.
+Run the following command: npx expo install @expo/webpack-config@^0.17.0
+However do note that location functionalities are not available when done on browser and this feature is mainly for debugging
+## Running the app on the phone
+Open the Command Prompt and navigate to the directory you have the project stored.
+Run the following command: expo install expo-task-manager